qooxdoo/qooxdoo/docs/core/data_binding/models.md

 [controller](controller.md).
 Almost all models are plain Qooxdoo classes holding the data in simple properties, which are configured to fire events on every change.
-These change events are the most important part of the models and the reason, why plain objects are not enough as models.
+These change events are the most important part of the models and the reason why plain objects are not enough as models.
 The same is true for native arrays.
 Since they do not fire events when items are changed as well, a complementary array is added for data binding purposes.
 More details about that in the [data array](#data-array) section.